-Trying to conceive and undergoing fertility treatments can be downright stressful at times, especially when it comes to the two-week wait.
-Today we’re going to cover some tips to help you not only survive, but to thrive during this time.
+Trying to conceive and undergoing infertility treatments can be downright stressful at times, especially when it comes to the 2-week wait.
+That’s why we’re going to cover some tips to help you not only survive but to thrive.

 Here’s a quick overview of what you’ll discover:

-The two-week wait refers to the time between ovulation and when an embryo implants.
+The 2-week wait refers to the period between ovulation and when an embryo implants.

 More specifically, it’s the time until your body produces enough beta-hCG (i.e., the pregnancy hormone) to be detected in the urine or blood when you take a pregnancy test.
 Beta-hCG is commonly referred to as your “beta” because this is specific to the hormone of pregnancy.

 And although it’s just two weeks… it can feel like an eternity when you’re in it.

 Whether it’s the process of natural ovulation, superovulation, fertilization, implantation, or embryo transfer, your body undergoes A LOT of hormonal changes.

 Progesterone, the primary hormone that supports pregnancy, starts to increase either from ovarian production (in the case of an ovulatory menstrual cycle) or from supplemental progesterone if you undergo an embryo transfer.

 It’s common to become hyper-aware of all physical sensations and symptoms during this time making you wonder even more…